 - We may use your personal information to form a view on what we think may be of interest to you.
 This is how we decide which services to provide and which of our charitable objectives to provide you with information on.

-- You can ask us to stop sending you marketing messages at any time by following the ‘unsubscribe’ links on any marketing message sent to you or by contacting us at [info[email protected]].
+- You can ask us to stop sending you marketing messages at any time by following the ‘unsubscribe’ links on any marketing message sent to you or by contacting us at [[email protected]].
 Please note that where your personal data has been supplied to a third party, in accordance with this Notice and they are using your data in a capacity as a “joint controller”, you may also have to contact them directly in order to change your communication preferences.

 - Please note where you opt out of receiving marketing messages, we may still process your personal data, in compliance with the above rules, where this is required or permitted by law.